JBX2010/KataGo_Colab/README.md

 Want to run an AlphaGo strength Go bot by yourself?
 Believe me, it just that easy.
-In just 1 or 2 clicks and within a minute, you can have a Super Human level Go Bot running under your control.
-You don't need to spend thousand dollars on fancy GPU.
+With just 1 or 2 clicks and within a minute, you can have a Super Human level Go Bot running under your control.
+No need to spend thousand dollars on a fancy GPU.

 All thanks to David Wu(Lightvector) who made this possible with his open source Go programs - KataGo and also Google Research Project Colab.